Success Music Studio

 Introduction

 Are you clueless about arpeggios?
 An arpeggio, or broken chord, is a basic musical figuration that’s used in multiple musical genres and playing styles.
 It adds grace and elegance to your music, allowing you to achieve a lighter and more sophisticated sound.
-Keep reading Basic Arpeggios Explained in Less Than Three Minutes to learn what they are and how they work.
+Keep reading Basic Arpeggios Explained in Less Than 3 Minutes to learn what they are and how they work.

 This article uses musical terms.
 For definitions, see the Glossary at the end of the post.